 The key assumptions used in determining the life insurance contract assets/liabilities are detailed below.
+Unless otherwise stated, these assumptions are applicable for determining life insurance contract assets/liabilities for both the Parent Entity and the Group.

 Profit carriers

 Risk business has been valued using the projection method (described in note 2(i)).
 The profit carrier for the risk business to achieve systematic release of planned margins is premiums.